-SPI clocking mode is the default clocking mode of the AD4630-24/ AD4632-24 and is equivalent to a host sourced bit clock (SCK), in which the host controller uses its own clock to latch the output data.
-The SPI compatible clocking mode is enabled by writing 0x0 to the CLK_MD bit field of the modes register (see the Modes Register section).
-The interface connection is as shown in Figure 49.
-In this mode, the BUSY signal is valid and indicates the completion of a conversion (high to low transition of BUSY).
-A simplified sample cycle is shown in Figure 52.
-When not in averaging mode, if the host controller does not use the BUSY signal to detect the completion of a conversion, and instead uses an internal timer to retrieve the data, the host controller must wait at least 300 ns after the rising edge of the CNV pulse before asserting CS low.
-When operating in block averaging mode, the host controller must assert CS low no sooner than 300 ns after the rising edge of the CNV pulse for the last sample in the block.
+SPI clocking mode is the default clocking mode of the AD4030-24/ AD4032-24 and is equivalent to a host-sourced bit clock (SCK), in which the host controller uses its own clock to latch the output data.
+The SPI-compatible clocking mode is enabled by writing 0x0 to the CLK MD bit field of the modes register (see the Modes Register section).
+The interface connection is as shown in Figure 50.
+In this mode, the BUSY_SCKOUT pin signal is valid and indicates the completion of a conversion (high to low transition of the BUSY_SCKOUT pin).
+A simplified sample cycle is shown in Figure 53.
+When not in averaging mode, if the host controller does not use the BUSY_SCKOUT pin signal to detect the completion of a conversion and instead uses an internal timer to retrieve the data, the host controller must wait at least 300 ns after the rising edge of the CNV pulse before asserting \overline{CS} low.
+When operating in block averaging mode, the host controller must assert \overline{CS} low no sooner than 300 ns after the rising edge of the CNV pulse for the last sample in the block.

-Figure 52.
+Figure 53.
 Typical Sample Cycle for SPI Clocking Mode